primaryobjects/chatskills/readme.md

 }
 ```

+If you're using async calls in your skills (such as request, etc) then you'll want to use an async loop, instead of the while loop above.
+Here's an [example](https://github.com/primaryobjects/chatskills/blob/master/chatbot.js#L39).

 ## Reading from Slack

 You don't have to use just the console!
 You can run your chatbot anywhere, like Slack.
 See [here](https://gist.github.com/primaryobjects/e1a182c7ef2f8d33731e) for full example.